What is the process for scheduling my surgery?

 Notify the Surgeon:

-• Fever, swelling, tenderness, oozing, redness around incision
+- Fever, swelling, tenderness, oozing, or redness around the incision

-• Weight gain over 2 pounds in 24 hours
+- Weight gain of over 2 pounds in 24 hours

-• Shortness of breath or at rest or with minimal activity
+- Shortness of breath at rest or with minimal activity